Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 VPNs are legal to use in most countries, although they are illegal in four countries and restricted in a further nine.

-We investigated the VPN laws of 190+ countries to understand where VPNs are legal.
+We investigated the VPN laws of more than 190 countries to understand where VPNs are legal.
 We found that:

 - VPNs are legal to use in most countries, including the USA and UK.